Reporting and Approval of Academic Actions Constituting Substantive Change

 Related Law & Policy:

-- SACSCOC – Substantive Change for SACSCOC-Accredited Institutions Policy Statement
+- SACSCOC – Substantive Change Policy and Procedures

 - SACSCOC – Direct Assessment/Competency-Based Programs Policy Statement

-This policy applies to all actions defined by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) as substantive change.
-Substantive changes are categorized as relating to the institution, to programs, or to off-campus instructional sites, as shown in the table below.
+This policy applies to all colleges/schools and other units within the University involved in activities or actions directly or indirectly identified by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) as a substantive change.
+Substantive changes are categorized as relating to the institution, to programs, or to off-campus instructional sites.

 II.
 Policy Statement